Updated: Mar 28

-Guest writer Yasmin Benoit (she/her) sheds light on the challenges one can face as someone who puts themselves forward as a public figure in support of their community.
+Guest writer Yasmin Benoit (she/her) sheds light on the challenges one can face a public figure in support of their community.
 These challenges are rarely realised from an outsider's perspective.
 However, there are also moments of empowerment and significant meaning, too.

 by Yasmin Benoit

 Growing up, the prospect of becoming an activist was not on my radar.
 I definitely didn’t think asexuality was something I’d end up being outwardly vocal about.
 Yet, this is the path I’ve found myself on.
 It’s a fulfilling role, but one which also comes with high expectations from others, profound responsibility and nuanced difficulties.
 Activism also requires making yourself vulnerable, and accepting that there will often be personal and emotional sacrifices to make along the way.

 I often say that I realised I was asexual when my peers seemed to realise that they weren’t – i.e., early puberty.
 I discovered the term asexual when I was fifteen years old and in secondary school, where asexuality had a growing presence on certain corners of the internet.
 However, the overwhelming whiteness of that presence prevented me from truly identifying with the label publicly.
 When I started working as a model, spending more time on social media became a compulsory part of my job.
 I couldn’t help but notice that asexual representation in the queer community and wider society wasn’t really present, and if it was, it was mostly represented by white people.
 It was then that I realised that I needed to be more vocal, and forge a space out there so people like me could feel represented.

 From the outside, I’m sure this seems exciting.
 Combined with other aspects of my work, activism can mean participating in magazine interviews, going to events such as red carpets, parties and industry networking events.
 All of these things can come with having a platform on social media and a voice in the wider community that people pay attention to.